Ben Harpur

-Ben Harpur (born January 12, 1995) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
-He most recently played for the Hartford Wolf Pack of the American Hockey League (AHL) while under contract to the New York Rangers of the National Hockey League (NHL).
-He was selected by the Ottawa Senators in the fourth round, 108th overall, in the 2013 NHL Entry Draft.
+Ben Harpur (born January 12, 1995) is a Canadian professional ice hockey defenceman who currently plays for the Shanghai Dragons of the Kontinental Hockey League (KHL).
+He was selected by the Ottawa Senators in the fourth round, 108th overall, in the 2013 NHL entry draft.

 Playing career

 Harpur was born and raised in Niagara Falls and attended A. N. Myer Secondary School.
 He was originally a left-winger until a minor midget hockey team coach suggested he move to defence.
 He was drafted by the Guelph Storm as a defenceman in the 3rd round, 43rd overall, in the 2011 Ontario Hockey League (OHL) Priority Selection.
 Harpur recorded his first career OHL point, an assist, in a 10-2 win over the Erie Otters on October 1, 2011.
 Harpur played three and a half seasons with the Storm from 2011 to 2014.

-After the 2012–13 season, Harpur was selected by the Ottawa Senators in the fourth round of the 2013 NHL Entry Draft.
+After the 2012–13 season, Harpur was selected by the Ottawa Senators in the fourth round of the 2013 NHL entry draft.
 Harpur was traded in the middle of the 2014–15 season to the Barrie Colts.
 He signed a three-year entry-level contract with the Senators on November 6, 2014.